H301HistoryHarvest/H301HistoryHarvest/_stories/Mapping.md

  - 2019-10-10-0003
 ---

-## Mapping Bloomington Through Material Physical Objects
+## Mapping Bloomington Through Objects of the Community

 How do material physical objects connect people to their communities?
 Additionally, how are the objects themselves shaped by the communities?